-A very warm welcome to Autumn 1 in Year 6.
-In our first seven weeks together, we have a lots to look forward to including our Topic assembly on 16th October and dress up as 'a word' day on the 18th October.
-Of course, added to all this excitement we have lots of fun learning activities to introduce us to life in Year 6.
+A very warm welcome to Autumn 2 in Year 6.
+This half term, we have a lots to look forward to as we build up to our Christmas celebrations.
+Of course, added to all this excitement we have lots of fun learning activities to help us build upon our learning in Year 6.
 Attached below is a summary of the subject focuses we will be looking this half term.

-In Maths we will be start the half term by focussing on our place value and number skills.
+In Maths we will be start the half term by focussing on our fraction skills.
 To succeed in this area the children will need to become skilled at:

 You can help your child at home by helping them to practice their times tables and division facts.
 Just ten minutes a day will make all the difference to their rapid recall.